bokkypoobah/TheDAOVoter/README.md

       --account={account or id}      Vote from account number (e.g. 1) or address (e.g. 0xabc...).
       --support={0|n|1|y}            Don't support (0 or n) or support (1 or y) proposal.
       --force                        Force a vote even when this tool reports that you have already voted.

+    There following options can be use generally:
+      --verbose                      Display what this script is doing.

     The following commands are the more frequently used ones:
       This help